On this page

 The application has the following main components.

-• Frontend application: This is the end user visual designer, enabling no-code Workflow building, as well as the ability to see and manage all aspects of your Workflows, including activity and insights.
+• Web application: This is the end user visual designer, enabling no-code Workflow building, as well as the ability to see and manage all aspects of your Workflows, including activity and insights.

-• Backend for frontend (BFF) microservice: This component translates the requests from the Front End application.
+• Backend for frontend (BFF) microservice: Translates the requests from the Front End application.

-• Engine microservice: This component manages the DAG lifecycle and trigger interactions.
+• Engine microservice: Manages the DAG lifecycle and trigger interactions.

-• Handler microservice: The Handler integrates with Kubernetes® and Tekton and is responsible for managing the execution of the Tasks, including the orchestration of the TaskRuns and the management of the TaskRun lifecycle.
+• Agent microservice: Integrates with Kubernetes® and Tekton and is responsible for managing the execution of the Tasks, including the orchestration of the TaskRuns and the management of the TaskRun lifecycle.
+Can be replaced with a custom implementation.

-• Tasks: The Task workers are containers used to execute the tasks mapped in the Workflow using Tekton® TaskRuns
+• Tasks: The Tasks are containers mapped in the Workflow using Tekton® TaskRuns

-Navigate to the Application Architecture to learn more.
+Navigate to the Infrastructure Architecture to learn more.

-The default Handler could be replaced with a custom Handler, executing the tasks against a different cloud provider, for example Azure Container Apps.
+The default Agent can be replaced with a custom Agent, executing the tasks against a different cloud provider, for example Azure Container Apps.

 Tasks